Johnmacrocraft/Newspaper/README.md

 Bad translation: An error has occurred.
 Please report this problem to the issue tracker.<br />
 There's no need to translate exceedingly liberally like that; that's not what the translators should do.
 - NEVER translate if you DON'T know how to translate, especially with machine translators.
-- In most cases, translations should be translated literally.
-Do NOT add words without my consent.
+- Translate liberally if the translation is better with it, but don't abuse it too much.
 If there's something that should be translated liberally, please ask me before doing it.<br />
 - Translate with your language's grammar rules followed and consistency.